The city is looking at yet another snowfall Tuesday.

-The city could see another 3 inches of snow, according to the National Weather Service.
+The city could be hit with up to 5 inches of snow Saturday, according to the National Weather Service.

 Get Our Daily New York Newsletter

 Would you like to sign up for additional newsletters?